Mother: teachers manipulated child to change gender identity

 But it wasn’t until this fall that Konen began to question how her daughter got on the path to a different identity after the article by Abigail Shrier circulated around town.

-In a leaked recording from a California Teachers Association conference, Caldeira and Kelly Baraki were quoted discussing how they kept meetings private and “stalked” students online to see who to recruit.
+In a leaked recording from a California Teachers Association conference, Caldeira and Kelly Baraki were quoted discussing how they kept meetings private and “stalked” students online for recruits.

 “When we were doing our virtual learning — we totally stalked what they were doing on Google, when they weren’t doing school work,” Baraki said.
 “One of them was googling ‘Trans Day of Visibility.’
 And we’re like, ‘Check.’
 We’re going to invite that kid when we get back on campus.”